nianlonggu/SciLit/README.md

 Please refer to the [API documentation](backend/Documentation%20of%20Microservices.md) for details on the usage of all backend APIs for developing a scientific document search engine enriched with NLP functions.

 ## Start Frontend Service (the SciLit webpage)
-Here we suppose that the backend is running on the same host machine and is listening to the PORT 8060.
+Here we suppose that the backend is running on the same local machine and is listening to the PORT 8060.
+If the backend is running on a remote server (e.g., google cloud VM), please replace "localhost" with the server's IP address.

 ```bash
 BASE_DIR=$PWD